 The Virginia Department of Game and Inland Fisheries produced "Virginia's Comprehensive Wildlife Conservation Strategy" in 2005.
 The document was produced to assess Virginia's wildlife resources, develop partnerships, to identify key species and habitats in need of conservation and to prioritize action and research.
 The document shows that Washington County is an area rich in species with the potential and/or confirmed habitat for "Tier One" species in Virginia.
 Tier One is a classification utilized in the report to identify species of greatest conservation need.
-A list of these species is included in the Appendix of this document.

-- VA Performs website http://vaperforms.virginia.gov/indicators/naturalResources/airQuality.php - Virginia Department of Environmental Quality, National Health and Environmental Effects Research Laboratory, U.S. EPA, Wildlife Conservation Strategy
+VA Performs website, http://vaperforms.virginia.gov/indicators/naturalResources/airQuality.php